 - Directional signage to primary uses: NONE

 - Access to picnic tables, grill, and benches: There are no outdoor recreation access routes (ORAR) within the entire site.
 In order for there to be access to the picnic tables, grill and benches.
 They need to be along an ORAR.

 - Restrooms facilities: NONE

 - Emergency Communication Equipment: NONE

 - 6. Barriers That Limit Access to Existing Uses.
-Description of each barrier and nature of limitation.

 Lack of accessible surfacing.
 In order for a pathway to be considered an ORAR, the surfacing has to be accessible.
 Acceptable surfacing material include: concrete, asphalt, crushed stone, packed soil and soil stabilizer.
 The only pathways are informal open lawn, which is not considered an accessible surface.

 Lack of accessible parking.

-- 7. Short Term Site Improvements.